 The clinic in Costa Rica has Dr. Karen as their physician, Dr. Patricia as their psychologist, and Dr. Tatiana as their education manager and psychologist.
 These three women are the dream team and have managed to keep this clinic operating during a pandemic.
 They are incredible.

 A DAY AT THE CLINIC

 I spent a week at the Costa Rica FIMRC clinic and I was able to get the flow of the clinic down.
 The first thing we would do is check our schedule for the day and ensure all the patient arrival times are spread out well enough.
 We then would go through and conduct our telehealth visits.
 Patients with high acuity would get seen as soon as possible.
 I began triaging the patients upon their arrival, taking their temperatures, ushering them to wash their hands, and seating them in the waiting area outside.
 We would then see the patients and I would assist Dr. Karen as needed.
 If the patients were prescribed medications I would head to the pharmacy and fill their prescriptions for them, writing their instructions in Spanish.
 If we had mental health patients I would sit in and listen to their sessions.
-This was my first medical mission that incorporated mental health.
-I wish more medical mission companies addressed mental health for their patients, especially with the stresses of COVID.
+This was my first medical mission that incorporated mental health and I wish more medical mission companies addressed mental health for their patients, especially with the stresses of COVID.